LIMITED TIME OFFER BLACK FRIDAYsale

 While testosterone replacement therapies such as the ones discussed are effective in treating hypogonadism, other medications exist that do just the same.
 While medications like testosterone cypionate use synthetic testosterone to restore T levels, a medication like clomiphene (Clomid) works by stimulating the production of testosterone and blocking the production of estrogen.

-Clomiphene is typically prescribed off-label for men with infertility issues related to low testosterone levels or abnormal sperm parameters.
+Clomid is typically prescribed off-label for men with infertility issues related to low testosterone levels or abnormal sperm parameters.
 It is usually taken orally in pill form for a specified duration under the supervision of a healthcare provider.

 How Can Rex MD Help?

-Balanced testosterone levels are a key factor in men’s health, and fortunately, Rex MD has got what you need to boost your testosterone.
+Balanced testosterone levels are a key factor in men’s health, and fortunately, Rex MD has got what you need to help boost your testosterone.

-Your provider will order lab work for you and determine if you’re eligible for testosterone cypionate or another treatment option based on your testosterone levels.
+To find out if the program is right for you, just answer some about your symptoms and medical history.
+Your provider will order lab work for you to help determine if you’re eligible for testosterone injections or another treatment option.

 Get started today.